hotdoy/grav-theme-wheat/docs/02-plugins.md

 Add QoL links to the dashboard to services your clients might need on a regular basis.

-### Custom HTTP Header

-If you need http headers, it's hard to make it easier than that.
-If you don't know what it is, make sure you keep this one disabled.

-### File Content

-Wheat comes with `img.html.twig` as the prefered way to render images.
-It adds a small abstraction layer to the default Grav way of doing things and while at it, can use the File Content plugin too generate base64 low-res placeholders for your images.
-It's commented out by default but if you feel adventurous (or just like placeholders), give it a spin!
-The end result is close to what you'll see in frameworks like next.js and gives a very "modern" feel.
-Might be a good idea to look into it if you have issues with images and [LCP](https://web.dev/lcp/).

 ### Algolia Pro

 A nice and easy way to add a fully featured Algolia Search to any site.
 Wheat supports it out of the box and at 100$, it's the kind of feature that can easily be absorbed in a development budget.